 The seven most frequently asked questions related to painkiller addiction among doctors, treatment options, and medically supervised detox:

-What are the signs of painkiller addiction in doctors?
+What are the signs of opioid addiction in doctors?

 Common signs of painkiller addiction in doctors include increased tolerance (needing higher doses for the same effect), withdrawal symptoms (such as sweating, anxiety, or restlessness between doses), preoccupation with medication (thinking about or prioritizing doses), and shifts in behavior or mood.
 These symptoms indicate that dependence may be developing, which can affect both personal well-being and professional responsibilities.